 Creating connections this Christmas with Lothian

-As the Charity of Choice for Lothian, we are delighted to support their annual Christmas video which this year highlights the vital role their bus network plays in creating connections.
+As the Charity of Choice for Lothian, we are delighted to support their annual Christmas campaign, which this year highlights how lonely Christmas can be for older people and the vital role their bus network plays in creating connections.

-This festive season, we are joining Lothian in inviting everyone to reach out, reconnect and help make Christmas a litter brighter for the older people in our communities.
+This festive season, we are joining Lothian in inviting everyone to reach out, reconnect and help make Christmas a little brighter for the older people in our communities.

 No older person should face Christmas alone.
 Let’s create connections when it matters most.